 Early Life and Education

-Mark Jonathan Pincus was born in Chicago, Illinois, on February 13, 1966.
-Raised in Chicago's Lincoln Park neighborhood, he is the son of Donna and Theodore Pincus.
-His father worked as a business columnist and public relations advisor, and his mother was an architect.
+Mark Jonathan Pincus was born on February 13, 1966, in Chicago, Illinois.
+He was raised in the Lincoln Park neighborhood of Chicago and comes from a Jewish background.
+His parents were Donna (née Forman), an artist and architect, and Theodore Pincus, a business columnist and PR advisor.
 Pincus attended Francis W. Parker School from kindergarten through 12th grade, graduating in 1984.
-He pursued higher education at the Wharton School of the University of Pennsylvania, earning a Bachelor of Science degree in Economics in 1988.
-Pincus furthered his education at Harvard Business School, where he earned his MBA in 1993.
+He pursued higher education at the Wharton School of the University of Pennsylvania, graduating summa cum laude with a Bachelor of Science degree in Economics in 1988.
+Later, he earned an MBA from Harvard Business School in 1993.

 Rise to Success

-Before becoming an entrepreneur, Pincus spent six years in venture capital and financial services, working as a financial analyst at Lazard Freres & Co. and as a Vice President for Asian Capital Partners in Hong Kong.
-In 1995, Pincus co-founded Freeloader, Inc., and in 1997, he started Support.com, which became a leading provider of help desk automation software.
-In 2003, Pincus founded Tribe.net, an early social network.
-His pivotal move was the founding of Zynga in April 2007.
-The company quickly became a pioneer in social gaming, with games like FarmVille and Words with Friends.
-Zynga went public in December 2011, and within four years of its founding, it became a billion-dollar company.
-Pincus served as Zynga's CEO until July 2013, and again from 2015 to 2016.
+Before becoming an entrepreneur, Pincus spent six years in venture capital and financial services, working as an analyst at Lazard Freres & Co. and as a Vice President for Asian Capital Partners in Hong Kong.
+His entrepreneurial journey began with Freeloader, Inc., in 1995, and then Support.com in 1997.
+In 2003, he founded Tribe.net.
+His most significant venture, Zynga, was founded in July 2007.
+Zynga developed popular social games like FarmVille and Words with Friends.
+Pincus served as CEO of Zynga until July 2013, and then again from 2015 to 2016, and as Executive Chairman of the Board since March 2016.

 Key Business Strategies